 Doing the Math

-An additional cost that borrowers may consider is that a lower interest rate will reduce the interest amount you'll deduct on your federal income taxes.
-Call us at (512) 291-6100 to help you do the math.
+Another cost that a borrower may consider is that a reduced interest rate will reduce the interest amount you will deduct from your federal income taxes.
+We can help you do the math!
+Call us at (512) 291-6100.

 In the end, for most borrowers the amount of initial costs to refinance will be paid back soon in savings each month.
 We'll help you find out what program is ideal for you, considering your cash on hand, the likelihood of selling your house in the next few years, and the effect refinancing will probably have on your taxes.
 Call us at (512) 291-6100 to get started.